Ikhode-Technologies/khqr-php-composer-setup/README.md

 ## Support

-For support, please contact [your contact information] or create an issue in the repository.
+For support, please contact with this <a href="https://bio.ikhode.site/" >contact list</a> or create an issue in the repository.